Full name Amy Ella Satterthwaite

 |Bat & Bowl||Team||Opposition||Ground||Match Date||Scorecard|

-Since then, she has predominantly made her mark with the bat at the international level, hammering runs as a regular feature of the New Zealand middle order.
-She was named the New Zealand Women's Player of the Year in October 2012, having averaged 51.75 during the judging period, and hit her maiden international century in December 2012 against Australia.
-She followed this up with scores of 103 and 85 in successive matches against England in the 2013 Women's World Cup, helping her team finish fourth in the tournament.
+Since then, she has predominantly made her mark with the bat at the international level, especially in the ODI format, hammering runs as a regular feature of the New Zealand middle order.
+She hit her maiden international century in December 2012 against Australia and followed this up with scores of 103 and 85 in successive matches against England in the 2013 Women's World Cup.